cahueya/concrete5-gdpr/DISCUSSIONS.md

 The whole process of being compliant to GDPR can be divided in three separate categories (please educate me if I'm wrong):

-1. Behavior as a website owner
+1. Behavior as a website owner, your obligations

 2. Documentation